Ten places to volunteer in Sydney

 What could you do for them?
 If you’ve ever spent time longingly looking through pound lists – knowing full well you can’t really adopt a pet right now – this could be the ideal volunteer opportunity for you.
 The Sydney Dogs and Cats Home always needs a hand with animal loving duties like cleaning kennels, feeding, grooming and cuddling puppies and kittens.
 If you’re less hands-on but still want to help, they also gladly accept admin volunteers or help organising fundraising events.

 How do I sign up?
-The home runs fortnightly information sessions from their Carlton headquarters that you can drop into to find out more.
-You need to bring a completed application form with you and be over 18 to apply and they are on the look-out for animal lovers who can take on at least one shift a fortnight.
+Simply head to their website and fill out an expression of interest form for volunteering, and the team will get in touch.
+You and be over 18 to apply and they are on the look-out for animal lovers who can take on at least one shift a fortnight.

 What do they do?
 Operating for over 60 years, Meals on Wheels brings food and company to elderly people and those with limited mobility directly to their homes.
 The nutritious meals are secondary to the delivery of conversation and attention to those who may not get the chance to socialise often.
 It’s about maintaining our senior and disabled community members’ well-being and sense of independence in their own homes.